Patch the pimple, say goodbye to the gunk. Great result, but how?

 The medical community agrees that wounds heal best under wet conditions.
 The main benefit of hydrocolloid is that it creates a moistened environment to heal wounds.

 The gelling agent used in hydrocolloid is water binding, meaning it draws fluids to it.
 Therefore, hydrocolloid draws fluid out of wounds (like, for example, the pus out of pimples).
-The result is a white spot, which develops when you leave a pimple patch on for long enough.
+The result is a white dot appears on your patch once you’ve left it on for long enough – this is actually the fluid, which has been drained from your pimple and suspended on the patch.

 When to use Hydrocolloid on Pimples